A Prenuptial Agreement Lawyer Protecting Your Assets in Divorce

 Nobody wishes for or foresees divorce, yet 40-50 percent of marriages in the U.S. end in dissolution.
 While marital agreements, namely prenuptial or postnuptial agreements, are not the most romantic aspect of a union, they are nonetheless critically important.
 These legally binding agreements protect each partner’s property, and make the divorce process easier if your marriage does not endure.
 If you are considering signing a prenuptial or postnuptial agreement, reach out to a dedicated prenuptial agreement lawyer.
 Attorney Ryan Dougay has years of experience in family law and will work closely with you to draft marital agreements that protect your best interests.
 Contact The Law Office of Ryan S. Dougay online or call (512) 469-0811 today to schedule your consultation.

 A prenuptial agreement is created and signed before a couple walks down the aisle.
 Its purpose is to clarify the division of property and spousal support should a marriage dissolve.
 It is considered a contract, much in the way marriage is considered one, and is enforceable by law.
 Sometimes simply referred to as prenups, these agreements may outline the terms of other marital issues besides property division, such as child custody, visitation, and support.
 There may also be clauses that are punitive, such as the forfeiture of assets, if the divorce is based on a spouse’s poor conduct, like adultery.
 In addition to protecting partners’ from each other, prenups can protect property from creditors.
 Prenups may also outline that property is transferred to a spouse, and not in entirety to the children, in the event of a partner’s passing.
+Although many consider prenuptial agreements a measure only taken in high-asset cases, the truth is that many couples can benefit from this process.

 A pre or postnuptial agreement provides extraordinary protection against the division of property outlined by Texas law.